Italy in March 2026: Enjoy Festivals & Spring Activities

 Celebrate St. Joseph's Day

-St. Joseph's Day on March 19th is celebrated with various traditions and delicious foods.
-In Sicily, you can enjoy zeppole, a type of pastry, and participate in processions and feasts.
-In Naples, the streets come alive with decorations and food stalls offering traditional dishes like sfinge.
-In Umbria, especially in the town of Montefalco, you can experience community feasts and enjoy local wines and delicacies, reflecting the region's rich culinary heritage.
+St. Joseph's Day brings local traditions and seasonal foods across Italy.
+In Sicily, people enjoy zeppole, a sweet pastry, and take part in processions and feasts.
+Naples fills with decorations and food stalls serving traditional dishes such as sfinge.
+In Umbria, particularly in Montefalco, the community gathers for shared meals featuring local wines and regional specialties, highlighting the area's culinary traditions.

 Discover the Ancient Wonders of Pompeii